DiamondLightSource/SuRVoS/docs/components/pretrained-classifier.md

 toc-subsection: 10
 ---

-**This feature is currently experimental and only available upon request**

 It is now possible to perform label prediction on data using a classifier that has been trained on a different dataset.
-This is likely to be particularly useful when segmenting a number of similar datasets, enabling the same model to applied across all of them and reducing the need for manual annotation.
+This is likely to be particularly useful when segmenting a number of similar datasets, enabling the same model to applied across all of them, reducing the need for manual annotation.

+## Saving a classifier

+Training of, and subsequent prediction with, a machine learning classifier is performed by pressing the **Train & Predict** button which is found in the *Train Classifier* tab.
+After this step, the **Save Classifier** button at the bottom of the tab will become active.
+Pressing this button will bring up a dialog to save the classifier in a folder called *classifiers* which is generated automatically.
+The default filename is *classifier.h5*.

 ## The "Use Pre-trained Classifier" component